-Points of focus are ancient crafts, mining, everyday life, faith and winter sports.
-Even prehistoric findings are exhibited.
-The exhibition shows the history of Kitzbühel, its mining history which started around 1,000 BC, agriculture and handicrafts but also about Baroque art.
-Also the recent past with the legendary ski team of Kitzbühel of the 1950s (Kitzbüheler Skiwunderteam) and Toni Sailer is mentioned.
+Points of focus are ancient crafts, mining, everyday life, faith, and winter sports.
+The exhibition shows the history of Kitzbühel, its mining history which started around 1,000 BC in the Bronze Age, agriculture and handicrafts but also about Baroque art.
+Also the recent past with the legendary ski team of the Fifties and Toni Sailer, known as "The Black Flash of Kitzbühel", is mentioned.

 The works of the famous local expressionist and architect Alfons Walde (1891-1958) are housed on the 3rd floor and the attic on an area of 250 sqm.
 About 60 paintings, 100 photos and drawings are shown.
 The Kitzbühel Town Museum was awarded with the Austrian Museum Quality Seal.

 Despite careful control we cannot guarantee the correctness of the provided data.

 free for children and young people under 18 years

 € 80.00 guided tour

 The museum is open also in summer, the summer season 2023 will start in early May.